Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Chat/src/autorest.md

 # Azure.Communication.Chat
 When a new version of the swagger needs to be updated:
-1. Go to sdk\communication, and run `dotnet msbuild /t:GenerateCode` to generate code.
+1. Go to sdk\communication, and run `dotnet build /t:GenerateCode` to generate code.
 2. Upload the Azure.Communication.Chat.dll to the apiview.dev tool.
 If any of the new objects needs to be overwritten, add the required changes to the 'Models' folder.